LucasDelfino92/morrowindsharp/mwsimple.md

 - Click on the faulty plugin, and a panel to the right will display the plugin's masters.
 Right click on either of them, and an **Update Masters** window will appear.
 Click **Yes**.
 - Once the window has closed, click on the **Save** button further below the same panel.
 - Repeat this process for each of the faulty plugins.

-> The case of Trackless Grazeland.ESP merits special attention.
-The mod will appear unticked, because it is missing a master file.
-However, following the steps mentioned above will remove the dependency on Texture Fix 2.0.esm, allowing you to play the mod without said mod installed.

 ## CONFLICT RESOLUTION